 To test the safety and efficacy of the drug in this context, they collaborated with scientists at the National Institute of Allergy and Infectious Diseases, the Walter Reed National Military Medical Center, and four other hospitals in the country.

 The researchers have published the results of their trial in the journal

 For between 10 and 14 days, the team administered the drug to 19 people hospitalized for COVID-19.
 At the start of the study, 11 participants were breathing with the help of oxygen masks, and eight were on ventilators.

 By the end of the follow-up period, eight of the 11 patients who had been receiving supplemental oxygen no longer needed help breathing and had been discharged from the hospital.

 Of the eight patients on ventilators at the start of the treatment, four had been taken off the machines, or “extubated,” and two had been discharged.
 Two of the patients had died.
-Figure 3 in the study provides more information about the outcomes of these patients.

 The drug, however, appeared to cause no toxic side effects.

 The researchers also monitored two markers of inflammation in the blood — levels of a cytokine called interleukin 6 (IL-6) and C-reactive protein (CRP).

 Of the 11 patients on supplemental oxygen at the start of the study, CRP levels returned to normal in 10 and were decreasing in one.
 Of the five patients who also had their IL-6 levels measured, the levels of three had returned to normal, and the levels of two had fallen sharply.